duncanmcclean/simple-commerce/docs/troubleshooting/order-customer-information-not-saving.md

 ---
-title: "Information not being saved on Order/Customer entries"
+title: 'Information not being saved onto orders/customers'
 ---

-After updating to v3.0, a common issue folks run into is that information submitted in your cart-related forms aren't being saved onto the order/customer entries as you'd expect.
+A common issue folks run into is that information submitted in your cart-related forms aren't being saved onto the order/customer entries as you'd expect.

-The reason for this is due to the new [Field Whitelisting](/tags#content-field-whitelisting) feature in Simple Commerce.
+The reason for this is due to [Field Whitelisting](/tags#content-field-whitelisting) feature in Simple Commerce.
 Essentially, field whitelisting is a 'whitelist' of fields that are allowed to be updated via Simple Commerce's forms.

 Field Whitelisting was added to prevent your users from adding their own `<input>` fields to Simple Commerce forms which would let them save whatever they want onto your orders/customers.

 There's a few different 'whitelists':

 -   Orders
 -   Line Items
 -   Customer

 The **Orders** whitelist is for any kind of data you want saved directly on the Order entry.